OBE96/alx-low_level_programming/0x18-dynamic_libraries/README.md

-# learing amd understanding
+# Dynamic libraries
-# Dynamic Libraries in c
+project aims to learn about dynamic and shared libraries in C programming